MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 You can only call `FrozenWorld_RefitMerge_Apply()` only once for a fragment merge operation.
 After `FrozenWorld_RefitMerge_Apply()` has been called, the function calls required to refit your scene's objects (see [3.
 Inspect fragment merge results and refit the scene](#3-inspect-fragment-merge-results-and-refit-the-scene) above) cannot be called any longer until the next fragment merge has been prepared.

-### Initiating and executing a refreeze
+### Initiating and executing a re-freeze

-Refreeze is due when anchor relations in the SPONGY snapshot have become so different from their Frozen World counterparts that the visual trade-offs made to align the Frozen World to the SPONGY snapshot are too significant to simply ignore.
-There is no clear-cut, objective threshold for this: Whether a refreeze is advisable depends on the quality trade-offs you are willing to make in your particular scenario.
+Re-freeze is due when anchor relations in the SPONGY snapshot have become so different from their Frozen World counterparts that the visual trade-offs made to align the Frozen World to the SPONGY snapshot are too significant to simply ignore.
+There is no clear-cut, objective threshold for this: Whether a re-freeze is advisable depends on the quality trade-offs you are willing to make in your particular scenario.
 (Built-in Frozen World metrics use configurable thresholds and take only support anchors into consideration for the refitRefreezeIndicated flag.)

-If a refreeze is executed when there are multiple simultaneously trackable fragments in the SPONGY snapshot, it will implicitly merge all anchors in those fragments into a single fragment during the refreeze.
+If a re-freeze is executed when there are multiple simultaneously trackable fragments in the SPONGY snapshot, it will implicitly merge all anchors in those fragments into a single fragment during the re-freeze.

-#### 1. Initialize the refreeze
+#### 1. Initialize the re-freeze

 ```cpp
 // Step 1 of 4:
 bool FrozenWorld_RefitRefreeze_Init();
 ```

-The refreeze operation is initialized with the current version of the SPONGY snapshot set up after `FrozenWorld_Step_Init()`.
-After the refreeze has been initialized, it is safe to change the SPONGY and FROZEN snapshot without affecting the results of the refreeze.
+The re-freeze operation is initialized with the current version of the SPONGY snapshot set up after `FrozenWorld_Step_Init()`.
+After the re-freeze has been initialized, it is safe to change the SPONGY and FROZEN snapshot without affecting the results of the re-freeze.

-`FrozenWorld_RefitRefreeze_Init()` returns true if the necessary preconditions for performing a refreeze are given (i.e. there's more than one trackable anchor represented in the SPONGY snapshot within relevance distance from the head that's graph-connected to the current most significant anchor).
-If this is not the case, the function returns false, and the refreeze operation is not initialized.
+`FrozenWorld_RefitRefreeze_Init()` returns true if the necessary preconditions for performing a re-freeze are given (i.e. there's more than one trackable anchor represented in the SPONGY snapshot within relevance distance from the head that's graph-connected to the current most significant anchor).
+If this is not the case, the function returns false, and the re-freeze operation is not initialized.

-Initializing a refreeze operation while any other refit operation is running silently cancels the previous refit operation and discards its results.
-If initializing the refreeze operation is not successful, the other refit operation (if any) remains unaffected.
+Initializing a re-freeze operation while any other refit operation is running silently cancels the previous refit operation and discards its results.
+If initializing the re-freeze operation is not successful, the other refit operation (if any) remains unaffected.

-#### 2. Prepare the refreeze
+#### 2. Prepare the re-freeze

 ```cpp
 // Step 2 of 4: